Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 ## addPushTrackingDetails <a id="addpushtrackingdetails"></a>

 The addPushTrackingDetails API is used to update a pending intent with important information, such as messageId and Customer Journey information.

-Please note that calling this API is mandatory, so the pending intent can be used while tracking push notification interactions.
+**Note:** Calling this API is mandatory, so the pending intent can be used while tracking push notification interactions.

 {% tabs %}
 {% tab title="Android" %}